AlisterLuiz/COVID-Times/README.md

 ## Official repository for Truth Seekers (Mobile & Web Application)

-## Proposal for EOSIO Virtual Hackathon: Coding for Change

 ## About Truth Seekers
 Curb the spread of fake news, ensuring only reliable articles from trusted sources are promoted with the help of validation experts and by providing a community-driven platform.